Welcome to today's edition of the Rush 24-7 podcast.

 I mean, it's all law enforcement.

-Co-pilot Andreas Lubitz intention was to destroy this plane, said the Marseille prosecutor, Bryce Robin, laying out the horrifying conclusions reached by French aviation investigators after listening to the last minutes of flight uh 9525.
+Co-pilot Andreas Lubitz intention was to destroy this plane, said the Marseille prosecutor, Bryce Robin, laying out the horrifying conclusions reached by French aviation investigators after listening to the last minutes of Flight 9525.

 All 150 people on board died when the plane slammed into the mountain.

-The prosecutor said, quote, the most plausible, the most probably, is that the co-pilot voluntarily refused to open the door in the cockpit for the captain and pressed the button for the descent.
+The prosecutor said, quote, the most plausible, the most probably, is that the co-pilot voluntarily refused to open the door of the cockpit for the captain and pressed the button for the descent.

 He said the co-pilot's responses, initially courteous in the first part of the trip, became curt when the captain again began the mid-flight briefing on the planned landing.

-Have you noticed that they're they're stretching, they don't want to call this terrorism.
+Have you noticed that they're stretching, they don't want to call this terrorism.

 I guarantee you the people on that plane were terrorized.

-In fact, it's being theorized that for m you know it took eight minutes to uh to descend and there was not a whole lot of radio contact.
+In fact, it's being theorized that for, you know, it took eight minutes to descend and there was not a whole lot of radio contact.

-And it what didn't seem to be an emergency the theory is the passengers didn't know till last minute what was happening.
+The theory is the passengers didn't know till the last minute what was happening.

 And that's when the screams were heard.